Menn1s/ZeroTo100/README.md

 5/18/10

-Note: I've done mainly Linux and Networking so.
+Note: I've done mainly Linux and Networking so this is going to lack windows and AD material which I'm still learning.
-This is going to lack windows and AD material which I'm still learning
+Do one or two sections a day, and you should be more than ready for any project by the end of the summer.
+Use google and man pages.

 # Linux #